424: Manos, the Hands of Fate

 Chester Arthur Burnett, a.k.a.
 Howlin’ Wolf (1910-1976), was an extremely influential blues singer known for such songs as “Moanin’ at Midnight” and “Smokestack Lightning.”
 The song here is “Wang Dang Doodle.”
 Actual lyrics: “We gonna romp and tromp till midnight/We gonna fuss and fight till daylight/We gonna pitch a wang dang doodle all night long/All night long …”

 Someone left a cake out in the rain!

-“Macarthur Park” is a song that has been recorded by Richard Harris and Donna Summer, among others.
-Sample lyrics: “MacArthur’s Park is melting in the dark/All the sweet, green icing flowing down.../Someone left the cake out in the rain/I don’t think that I can take it/’cause it took so long to bake it/And I’ll never have that recipe again …”
+The 1968 song “MacArthur Park” was written by Jimmy Webb and first recorded by Irish actor and singer Richard Harris–it became a #1 single and won a Grammy Award.
+Donna Summer’s 1978 disco version also became a #1 hit.
+The song’s somewhat odd lyrics, and the dramatic arrangement of the Harris version, have led to a fair amount of eye-rolling.
+Sample lyrics: “MacArthur's Park is melting in the dark/All the sweet, green icing flowing down/Someone left the cake out in the rain/I don't think that I can take it/'Cause it took so long to bake it/And I'll never have that recipe again/Oh no!”

 Sounds like Gene Krupa’s out here.